chriskrycho/v4.chriskrycho.com/content/exploring-four-languages/integrity-and-consistency.md

     code
 ```

 Elm's module system lets you choose exactly what to expose.
-In this case, we're only exporting the `create` and `value` functions.
+In this case, we're only exporting the type itself along the `create` and `value` functions---but, importantly, *not* the normal type constructors for the type.

 You can import the things exposed both as a module and as individual items.
 Assume we implemented `GizmoCode` the same way.
 We'd import and use them in `Ordering.elm` like this: